Initiate your first payment

 What to display when your callback URLs are called

-Here is a detailed flow specifying when and how the payer will be redirected to your callback URLs:
+To provide a clear understanding of when and how the payer will be redirected to your callback URLs, here's a detailed flow:

 Detailed payment initiation user flow